-Under the harvest strategy workplan agreed by WCPFC20 in December 2023 (Attachment 4 of the meeting Summary Record), WCPFC21 is scheduled to agree target reference points (TRPs) for bigeye and yellowfin this year.
+Under the harvest strategy workplan agreed by WCPFC20 in December 2023 (Attachment 4 of the meeting Summary Record), WCPFC21 is scheduled to agree target reference points (TRPs) for WCPO bigeye and yellowfin this year.

 In 2023, SC19 provided some comments on TRPs for these stocks within their discussion around SC19-MI-WP-07 (Mixed-fishery harvest strategy update).
 WCPFC20 discussed these issues further but made no firm decisions.
-At WCPFC20, specific CCMs did raise a request for candidate TRP options related to the objectives indicated in CMM 2023-01 - the 2012-15 depletion level.
-They requested that a candidate TRP option that reflected the management objective of the 2012-15 depletion level, adjusted for the effect of removing the FAD closure be evaluated (WCPFC20 report, paragraph 329).
+At WCPFC20, specific CCMs did raise a request for the evaluation of a candidate TRP option related to the management objective indicated in CMM 2023-01, being the 2012-15 depletion level but adjusted for the effect of removing the FAD closure (WCPFC20 report, paragraph 329).
 In the current analysis, this is interpreted as a complete removal of the FAD closure both within EEZs and on the high seas.